McDowellLab/Water-quality-analysis-lab-sample-tracker/sample_tracking/README.md

 - **Database Connection Issues**: Ensure the Access database file is in the same folder as the executable and that you have the Microsoft Access Database Driver installed
 - **Import Errors**: Verify that your Excel file follows the required template format
 - **Search Not Returning Results**: Try using partial terms or searching by project instead
+- **Calendar Navigation**: If calendar navigation buttons aren't working in the date picker, try using the dropdown selectors instead

 ## License